segmentio/segment-docs/src/connections/destinations/catalog/bucket/index.md

 1. From the Destinations catalog page in the Segment App, click **Add Destination**.
 2. Search for "Bucket" in the Destinations Catalog, and select the Bucket destination.
 3. Choose which Source should send data to the Bucket destination.
-4. Go to [Bucket's Settings](https://app.bucket.co){:target="blank"} and find and copy the "Publishable Key" under Settings.
+4. Go to [Bucket's Environment Settings](https://app.bucket.co/envs/current/settings/app-environments){:target="blank"} and find and copy the "Publishable Key" for the Production environment.
 5. Enter the "Publishable Key" as "Publishable Key" in the "Bucket" destination settings in Segment.

 ## Identify